linode/docs/CONTRIBUTING.md

             git clone https://github.com/USERNAME/docs linode-docs

-    -   **SSH URLs:** Before continuing with SSH URLs, you must first a public/private keypair installed on your local system.
+    -   **SSH URLs:** Before continuing with SSH URLs, you should first have a public/private key pair installed on your local system.
 Then, you must upload your public key to your GitHub account.
 When running the command below, you will be prompted for a password.
 Enter your SSH passphrase in this prompt.
 For further instructions, [Adding a new SSH key to your account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

             git clone git@github.com:USERNAME/docs.git linode-docs